 - 2013 Kitsap Economic Development Alliance – Kitsap County Economic Development Champion

 I am serving my sixth consecutive term on the Poulsbo City Council.
 I previously served on the Poulsbo Planning commission in the late 1980’s, and on the Olympic College NK Advisory Board in the early 1990’s, as well as serving on the Martha and Mary Corporate Advisory Board and on the Board of my Congregation.
 I have sat on the Board of the Kitsap Economic Development Council from 1987 to 2004 and currently the Kitsap Economic Development Alliance from 2008 to present.
 Having been Chair of the immensely productive Regional Telecommunications Committee, when the work shifted over the Kitsap Regional Coordinating Council where I have co-chaired its Broadband Task Force since.
 I served on the Kitsap County Commissioners appointed Base Reduction and Closure Committee (BRAC) to help safeguard our very important military bases, which we accomplished.
 Appointed by the Washington State Legislature to the ‘High-Speed Internet Strategy Working Group’ in Olympia in 2008.
-I also am now elected to serve the 281 city-member Association of Washington Cities (AWC) Board of Directors in position #12, for Western Washington, as well as the Puget Sound Regional Council (PSRC) Economic Development District Board in Seattle.
+I also am now elected to serve the 281 city-member Association of Washington Cities (AWC) Board of Directors in position #12, for Western Washington and in addition, am now president-elect for the AWC in Olympia.
+I also serve on the Puget Sound Regional Council (PSRC), in Seattle, as past-president and current board member representing Kitsap cities for the Federal Economic Development District.